 Although wearing shoes that crowd the toes won’t actually cause bunions, it sometimes makes the deformity get progressively worse.
 Symptoms may, therefore, appear sooner.

 How are bunions diagnosed?

 Bunions are readily apparent–the prominence is visible at the base of the big toe or side of the foot.
-However, to evaluate the condition fully, Dr. Neitzel may need x-rays to determine the degree of the deformity and assess the changes that have occurred.
+However, to evaluate the condition fully, our podiatrists may need x-rays to determine the degree of the deformity and assess the changes that have occurred.

-Because bunions are progressive, they don’t go away, and will usually get worse over time.
+Because bunions are progressive, they don’t go away and will usually get worse over time.
 But not all cases are alike.
 Some bunions progress more rapidly than others.
-Once Dr. Neitzel has evaluated your bunion, a treatment plan can be developed that is suited to your needs.
+Once we have evaluated your bunion, a treatment plan can be developed that is suited to your needs.